No Way Out (2008): Event

 The third match was a "Career threatening" match between Ric Flair and Mr. Kennedy.
 In this match, had Flair lost, he would have had to retire from professional wrestling.
 Throughout the match Kennedy worked on Flair's injured leg, but in the end, Flair was able to trip Kennedy into a Figure four leglock, forcing Kennedy to submit.
 Thus, Flair won the match and avoided retirement.

-Boxer Floyd Mayweather, Jr. appeared in the event after knocking out Big Show.
+Boxer Floyd Mayweather, Jr. appeared at the event and knocked out Big Show.

 The next match saw Edge defending the World Heavyweight Championship against Rey Mysterio.
 The stipulation was that Curt Hawkins and Zack Ryder were banned from ringside.
 Throughout the match, Edge worked on Mysterio's injured biceps, affecting Mysterio's offense.
 However, Mysterio retaliated, delivering a Tornado DDT on Edge for an unsuccessful pin attempt.
 Later in the match, Mysterio executed a 619 on Edge, but couldn't capitalize due to his biceps.
 He then attempted a Springboard Splash, but Edge speared Mysterio in mid-air, and pinned him, retaining the title.
 After the match, Big Show made a surprise return to WWE, where he cut a promo on his recent weight loss (over 108 pounds) and future plans of becoming a champion again.
 After doing so, Big Show began taunting professional boxer Floyd Mayweather Jr., who was in attendance and Mysterio's close friend.
 As Big Show threatened to chokeslam Mysterio, Mayweather jumped over the security wall and entered the ring to confront Big Show.
 Show then got on his knees to allow Mayweather to punch him, which Mayweather did with a combination of punches, bloodying Big Show from the nose and mouth.
 Mayweather and his crew fled the ring, and then through the crowd, where Shane McMahon stopped Big Show from chasing them.